cirosantilli/linux-cheat/posix.md

     GNU goes further and [specifies that](http://www.gnu.org/software/bash/manual/bashref.html#Exit-Status) when terminated by a signal, the exit status shall be 128 + the normal error status.

+##Filenames

+POSIX filenames are extremely restrictive: more than any modern operating system:

+- only `a-zA-Z0-9._-` characters allowed
+- maximum filename is 14 bits.
+255 on Linux.

+It also has rules which are enforced on all modern operating systems:

+- reserved characters: slash `/` and `null`

 #TODO

 - understand difference between the two: http://unix.stackexchange.com/questions/14368/difference-between-posix-single-unix-specification-and-open-group-base-specifi